 Trends in Employee Engagement: How Technologies Contribute to Positive Results

 Employee engagement is a trending topic of conversation for organizations globally.
 Many of us have attended meetings to discuss increasing engagement with employees to promote productivity and improve their well-being.
 The data overwhelmingly backs the impetus to do so.
 Many studies indicate that low levels of engagement result in reduced productivity, innovation, and profit, negatively impacting a company’s bottom line.
 However, despite companies’ best intentions to embark on a path toward greater engagement, these initiatives often stall or fail.
 Here we explore why this gap exists and what companies can do to set their programs for success.
 What is employee engagement, and why is it critical?
 Employee engagement means far more than employee contentment.
 It reflects the emotional commitment an employee has to their role, their team, and the company.
 When employees are engaged, they feel connected to a larger mission.
 They also see opportunities for growth in their job, and they have clarity around what they bring to the table when they work with their colleagues.
 Unfortunately, this is not the state of affairs for the majority of companies.
 According to Gallup’s latest research, only 34% of U.S. workers are engaged.
 While this is up from years past, it still means that two-thirds of the workforce is not fully engaged.
 Equally stark is the 2018 Global Culture Report, which indicates that only 21% of employees believe their organizations consider them a priority and value to the organization.
 This lack of engagement has measurable effects.
 According to John Froiland, a psychology professor at Purdue University, organizations that fail to implement and increase employee engagement experience low profitability.
 Why?
 Because absenteeism increases, which directly affects productivity levels.
-Another comprehensive study from The Engagement Institute has calculated a dollar amount to disengagement, determining that it costs U.S. companies between $450 and $550 billion a year.
-Low levels of engagement also compromise the ability to attract and retain talent and create a culture that drives innovation; all key factors in a company’s success.
+Another comprehensive study from The Engagement Institute has calculated a dollar amount to disengagement, determining that it costs U.S. companies $450 and $550 billion a year.
+Low levels of engagement also compromise the ability to attract and retain talent and create a culture that drives innovation, all key factors in a company’s success.
 When employees are just showing up or are actively disengaged, there’s a big opportunity cost that companies cannot afford in today’s competitive marketplace.
-On the flip side, when employees are engaged, there is higher productivity, innovation, and less turnover.
+On the flip side, there is higher productivity, innovation, and less turnover when employees are engaged.

 What are the Primary Drivers of Engagement?

 Employee engagement is complex, and it involves the whole of the employee experience.
 In other words, salary and perks alone won’t move the needle on engagement, nor will disconnected strategies or annual surveys.
 As Gallup explains, “organizations have more success with engagement and improve business performance when they treat employees as stakeholders of their own future and the company’s future.
 This means focusing on concrete performance management activities, such as clarifying work expectations, getting people what they need to do their work, providing development, and promoting positive coworker relationships.”
 On paper, this all sounds great.
 Who wouldn’t want an organization where people know exactly what they need to do, get along, and receive tools and support to achieve success?
 Unfortunately, given the complexity of business and people, this is no easy feat.
 But it is essential to master because engagement lives in this space of clarity, connection, and evolution.
 To get a better sense of the ideal pathways to engagement, let’s look at four core areas that shape the employee’s experience – leadership, communication, recognition, and development.
-We’ll then explore how technology can help provide the traction needed to create meaningfully commitment within an organization.
+We’ll then explore how technology can help provide the traction needed to create meaningful commitment within an organization.

 Managers are trained to lead with insight.